School Bus Stop/Stakeholder Responsibility

 If a parent would like his/her student to go with them after school, it is recommended that they call the school ahead of time.
 This way the school can notify the student ahead of time so they can meet their parent instead of getting on the bus.

-PCHS/TMJH students that are eligible bus riders with bus passes that have activities at school after hours will have after school bus service that will take them to their bus stop. __The student needs to show his/her bus pass when boarding the bus._ The time for TMJH is 4:00pm and PCHS is 5:00pm.
+PCHS/TMJH students that are eligible bus riders that have activities at school after hours will have after school bus service that will take them to their bus stop.
+The time for TMJH and PCHS is 4:00 pm.
 Students cannot get on a bus at PCHS or TMJH at 2:25 pm when school is dismissed and ride to the other school and get off for their activity.
 They need to find their own way.

 If a student misses the bus they will need to return to the school office and make arrangements for a way home.

-The buses for PCHS/TMJH students will depart at 2:31 pm.
+The buses for PCHS/TMJH students will depart at 2:31 pm Monday-Thursday and 11:37 am on Friday

 Notes to Ride Another Bus